INDEPENDENT REPORTS about vaping and e-cigs

 Zero nicotine shortfill bottles are designed to have space to add optional nicotine shots, typically to create a 3mg nicotine strength e-liquid.
 These shortfill bottles are an evolutionary response to the EU TPD regulations that stipulated that if an e-liquid contains nicotine at point of sale it cannot be greater than 10ml in size.
 10ml bottles have little space for label content and are not as cost effective as 50ml or 100ml bottles.
 Zero nicotine shortfill bottles in either 50ml or 100ml give the user the option to add nicotine shots or not, and control the nicotine strength themselves.
 Zero nicotine means manufacturers only need to create one bottle per flavour rather than multiple for each nicotine strength.
 For the customer, the move from 10ml to 100ml means the price per ml has dropped over 50% for many brands.

-The premium e-liquids that we sell (typically but not exclusively made in The USA) usually contain high-quality and certified base ingredients, flavourings and nicotine and are designed, developed, tested and created with higher standards than budget e-liquids that are typically but not exclusively made in China.
+The premium e-liquids that we sell (typically but not exclusively made in the US and UK) usually contain high-quality and certified base ingredients, flavourings and nicotine and are designed, developed, tested and manufactured with higher standards than budget e-liquids that are typically but not exclusively made in China.

 You very much get what you pay for with regard to quality and vaping experience.
 This applies to both e-liquids and hardware.
 Cheap e-liquids and vaping hardware may not be made to the standards you deserve.